 “ShipManager will replace nine applications we use currently with one integrated, easier to learn, user-friendly and technically up-to-date application,” says Van den Wijngaert.
 “This will make the on-boarding of new people a lot easier,” he says.

-Maersk Line will be using six integrated ShipManager modules:
+Maersk Line will be using five integrated ShipManager modules:

 - Technical - planned maintenance system

 With ShipManager Analyzer, it is possible to extract data from all of the modules for analysis.
 “This will give our fleet managers a transparency they never had before,” says Van den Wijngaert.

 The tender process of Maersk Line was extensive, and included interviews with current ShipManager users, who gave feedback on the functionality of the software, the capabilities and support of DNV GL, best practices and the technical strength of the software, including replication, backward compatibility and minimal technical setup onshore and onboard.
 During the process, DNV GL completed Maersk Line’s request for proposal, containing 400 questions.
 Subsequently, the finalists were invited to present the software in person.

 “We are very proud that our investments in our ship management software portfolio over the last five years stand up to the highest industry requirements,” says Tjønn.
 “The Maersk Line team is extremely professional and effective, and there is a lot of excitement about this project on both sides.”

 The fleet maintenance software ShipManager offers ship management solutions supporting management of vessels and fleets in all technical, commercial and compliance aspects.

 Maersk Line, founded in 1928, is the global container division of Maersk, a Danish conglomerate.
 Maersk Line is the largest container shipping company in the world and employs approximately 33,000 people.
 It operates more than 600 vessels and owns approximately 250 vessels.